 A hitting savant with an otherworldly eye at the plate, he rewrote the record books for plate discipline and power before turning 25.

-Juan Soto didn't just arrive in the major leagues; he announced himself with a force that suggested decades of experience.
-Called up by the Washington Nationals as a teenager in 2018, he immediately displayed a batting eye so advanced it seemed to defy his age, drawing walks and driving pitches with the patience of a veteran.
-He was a central figure in the Nationals' magical 2019 World Series run, hitting key home runs throughout the postseason.
+Juan Soto helped lead the Washington Nationals to a World Series title in 2019, hitting key home runs throughout the postseason.
+Called up as a teenager in 2018, he displayed a batting eye that defied his age, drawing walks and driving pitches with veteran patience.
 His unique batting stance and pre-pitch routine, dubbed the 'Soto Shuffle,' became a signature of his intimidating presence in the batter's box.
-Traded to San Diego and then to New York, he has commanded historic contracts, cementing his status as one of the most feared and valued offensive players of his generation.
+Traded to San Diego and then to New York, he has commanded historic contracts.
+He is one of the most feared offensive players of his generation.

 1997–2012